1. Welcome to the PanelWizard

 Calculate your available panel capacity by adding up your current electrical loads:

-Enter the available capacity shown by the calculator
+Enter the available capacity shown by the calculator or provided by your electrician

 5. Natural Gas Analysis -- Optional

-5.1 Home Energy Academy Electrification Calculator
+5.2 Home Energy Academy Electrification Calculator

 Use the Home Energy Academy's free electrification calculator tool to analyze your gas usage data: